 Spain has three arms of the government like most of the government in the world.
 All the three branches, executive, legislative, and judiciary works under stipulations of the constitution.
 The executive is made up of the President, vice-president, and the Council of Ministers.
 The main role of the executive is to take care of the local and foreign policies.
 Besides, it is also answerable to the legislature.
 Legislature holds up two chambers, these are the Assembly of Deputies and the Senate.
 The assembly of Senate has 350 members who reprint provinces and autonomous communities.
 The legislative members can only serve for a 4 years’ term.
 The main role of the legislature is to approve the prime minister suggested by the monarch.

 The judiciary is headed by the General Council that comprises the judges and the lawyers.
 It is independent of the legislature and executive in completing its functions.
 The judiciary is made of 3 units for the justice administration.
 These are the administrative, criminal and labor.
 The highest court in Spain is the Supreme Court.
 However, every autonomous region has its high court.
+This is also the branch of government which provides marriage classes before wedding.

 The Electoral Process